-A list of school supplies for each grade level was given with report cards or mailed with the acceptance letter.
-If one was not received, one may be obtained from the office.
+A list of school supplies for each grade level was given with the final report cards.
+If one was not received, the list may be obtained from the office.
 Each student should come to school with the necessary supplies.

 Homework Policy